federetyk/pearl-autotemp/README.md

 # On Meta-Reinforcement Learning in Task Distributions with Varying Dynamics

-This GitHub repository is a companion for my Master's Thesis.
+This GitHub repository is a companion for my Master's Thesis, where I was supervised by Dr. Mario Martín.

 > Meta-reinforcement learning has the potential to enable artificial agents that are able to master new skills with improved sample complexity, by leveraging